 Drivy is a startup creating a better alternative to car ownership.
 We are already the leading car rental marketplace in Europe, and we believe the adoption will only keep increasing in the coming years.

 This is the blog where every member of the Drivy engineering team shares what they’ve been learning while building the website, APIs and native mobile apps.

 Our Tech Stack

-This means we use Rspec, Capybara, Phantomjs and integrate it into CircleCI.
+This means we use Rspec, Capybara, Phantomjs, Jest and integrate it into CircleCI.
 We also monitor the production environment closely with dashboards built using Telegraf, InfluxDB and Grafana to make sure everything is running smoothly.
 We use Logmatic (an ELK alternative) to parse and analyze our logs and check Bugsnag to see if any 500 are causing issues for our users.

 On the data side, we use MySQL on RDS with multiple slaves and a dozen Redis instances to store things.
 We also pull data from multiple sources, clean them all and update their schemas before they end up in our columnar database, Redshift.
 We create, schedule and run data pipelines with Apache Airflow, where tasks are written in Python, Ruby or Bash.
 We heavily use Embulk to move data between various datasources: CSV, MySQL, PostgreSQL, Amazon S3 and Redshift mainly.
 Finally, we make sense of all this data with Redash for dashboards and Superset as our drill down tool.